DiamondLightSource/cothread/docs/training/cothread.rst

 but this can be overridden.

-This behaviour of raising an exception is the best default behaviour, because in routine naive use if a PV is unavailable then this is an unrecoverable error.
+This behaviour of raising an exception when ``caget`` and ``caput`` fails is the best default behaviour, because in routine naive use if a PV is unavailable then this is an unrecoverable error.
 However, this isn't always what we want.

 Adjusting the Timeout